-Whenever I would tell people that I got depressed at 16, their reactions were almost always the same.
-Someone some would say, “Oh, I am sorry for what happened to you.
-You must have had a rough childhood to get diagnosed with that.
-If not that, I would hear something like, “I hope you have gotten away from your mom and dad.”
+My disorder is referred to as depression.
+Whenever I tell people that I had depression since 16, their reactions to the mental illness were always similar.
+Someone would say, “You must have had a traumatic childhood to get diagnosed with depression.” or “I hope you have gotten away from your parents.”

-This worked for the most part, and I learned to like my cousins’ friends.
+During my depressed moments, this worked for the most part, and I learned to like my cousins’ friends.
 However, when I turned 15 years old, we played spin the bottle.
 The basic idea was that whoever the bottle’s mouth would land on, they would choose who to kiss.

 When it landed on a girl named Trisha, the boys oohed because they were eager to get chosen by a cute girl.
 But everyone went quiet when she pointed at me.